Best Car Care Tips for Pollen Season in Bellingham & Beyond

 3. Replace or Clean Your Cabin Air Filter

-- If you drive frequently near Lake Padden or Hovander Park, you might need more frequent replacements due to high pollen exposure.
+- If you drive frequently near Lake Padden or Hovander Park , you might need more frequent replacements due to high pollen exposure.

 4. Keep Your Interior Clean with Frequent Vacuuming

 Pollen easily settles inside your car, especially on seats, carpets, and dashboard surfaces.
 Regular vacuuming and wiping down surfaces will reduce buildup.
+For an extra layer of protection:- Use allergen-reducing interior cleaners .

 - Install seat covers and floor mats to trap pollen before it embeds into upholstery.